ibm-cloud-docs/openshift/openshift_storage_object.md

   2. Click **New credential**.
 A dialog box displays.
   3. Enter a name for your credentials.
   4. From the **Role** drop-down, select `Writer` or `Manager`.
 When you select `Reader`, then you cannot use the credentials to create buckets in {{site.data.keyword.cos_full_notm}} and write data to it.
   5. Optional: In **Add Inline Configuration Parameters (Optional)**, enter `{"HMAC":true}` to create additional HMAC credentials for the {{site.data.keyword.cos_full_notm}} service.
-HMAC authentication adds an extra layer of security to the OAuth2 authentication by preventing the misuse of expired or randomly created OAuth2 tokens. **Important**: If you have a private-only cluster with no public access, you must use HMAC authentication so that you can access the {{site.data.keyword.cos_full_notm}} service over the private network.
+HMAC authentication adds an extra layer of security to the OAuth2 authentication by preventing the misuse of expired or randomly created OAuth2 tokens.
   6. Click **Add**.
 Your new credentials are listed in the **Service Credentials** table.
   7. Click **View credentials**.
   8. Make note of the **apikey** to use OAuth2 tokens to authenticate with the {{site.data.keyword.cos_full_notm}} service.
 For HMAC authentication, in the **cos_hmac_keys** section, note the **access_key_id** and the **secret_access_key**.